24/7 Free Live Search

 Find the Court Date

 Arraignment happens within 48 - 72 hours of booking.
-Get the exact court date and courthouse location from the booking record.
+Confirm the exact court date and courthouse address from the booking paperwork.

 💬